dr4ke616/GoProxy/README.md

 Set the `target_url` to any destination host you'd like.
 Then browse to `http://localhost:8088` to see if it works.

 #### Routing Options
 GoProxy also supports some custom routing options.
-You can alter the method types by adding a json onbject to the `routing_options`array and setting the values:
+You can alter the method types by adding a json object to the `routing_options`array and setting the values:

 ```json
 {